- Search The Registry

 White started his career playing the fiddle at square dances.
-He claimed to have met Charlie Patton, who strongly influence White.
+He claimed to have met Charlie Patton, who strongly influenced White.
 "I wants to come to be a great man like Charlie Patton," White told his friends.
 He first recorded for Victor Records in 1930.
-His recordings for Victor, like those of many other bluesmen, included country blues and gospel music.
+Like many other bluesmen, his recordings for Victor included country blues and gospel music.
 Victor published his photograph in 1930.

 His gospel songs were done in the style of Blind Willie Johnson, with a female singer accentuating the last phrase of each line.
 From fourteen recordings, Victor released two records under Washington White, two gospel songs with Memphis Minnie on backing vocals, and two country blues.
 Nine years later, while serving time for assault, he recorded for the folklorist John Lomax.
-The few songs he recorded around this time became his most well known: "Shake 'Em On Down" and "Po'Boy."
+The few songs he recorded around this time became his most well-known: "Shake 'Em On Down" and "Po'Boy."
 His 1937 recordings became hits while White served time in Mississippi State Penitentiary, commonly known as Parchman Farm.
-He wrote about his experience there in "Parchman Farm Blues," which was released in 1940.
+He wrote about his experience in "Parchman Farm Blues," released in 1940.

 Bob Dylan covered his song "Fixin' to Die Blues," which aided a "rediscovery" of White in 1963 by guitarist John Fahey and Ed Denson, which propelled him into the folk revival of the 1960s.
 White had recorded the song simply because his other songs had not particularly impressed the Victor record producer.
 It was a studio composition that White had thought little until it re-emerged thirty years later.
 Fahey and Denson found White easily enough: Fahey wrote a letter to White and addressed it to "Bukka White (Old Blues Singer), c/o General Delivery, Aberdeen, Mississippi," presuming, given White's song "Aberdeen, Mississippi," that White still lived there or nearby.
 He was also a mentor to Mose Allison.